Establishing a Foothold in New Zealand - AIP and Offshore Investors

 -

-Establishing a foothold typically involves acquiring appropriate residential or lifestyle property as part of your New Zealand investor visa process.
+Establishing a foothold typically involves acquiring residential or lifestyle property as part of a broader New Zealand presence.

-A successful foothold is supported by aligned advisors, or an on-the-ground extension of your team, ensuring assets are operational and properly looked after.
+A successful foothold is supported by aligned advisors and independent, on-the-ground representation—ensuring assets are operational and properly managed.

 -

-While the investment framework is clearly defined, the practical aspects of establishing a foothold — including property, advisors and on-the-ground execution — sit alongside it.
+While the investment framework is clearly defined, the practical aspects of property, advisors, and on-the-ground execution sit alongside it.

 -